BenCuff/github-pages-test/docs/rap.md

 ---
 title: "Reproducible Analytical Pipelines (RAP): an introduction"
-layout: "guidance-page"
+layout: guidance-page
+page1:
+  url: rap
+  name: Introduction to RAP
+page2:
+  url: rap-framework
+  name: Bronze-silver-gold framework
 ---

 > ## Main messages
 > - All analysts should aim towards “RAP by default” ways of working, as part of broader Government aims.
-> - Iterative improvements should be made according to our [bronze, silver and gold standards of RAP](/rap-framework), recognising that RAP is not an all-or-nothing exercise.
+> - Iterative improvements should be made according to our [bronze, silver and gold standards of RAP](rap-framework), recognising that RAP is not an all-or-nothing exercise.
 > - A cultural change should be supported at all levels in the organisation to encourage the enhanced roll-out of RAP, ensuring that analysts have the tools, time and resources needed to develop and implement the necessary skills.

 UKHSA colleagues are encouraged to join our internal RAP network to seek support and share knowledge.
 To do so, or for any other queries related to RAP, please contact <UKHSA.RAP@ukhsa.gov.uk>.